angelhof/angelhof.github.io/teaching/spring-2026-cs134/assignment1.md

 <p>
     The master may have to wait for a worker to finish before it can hand out more jobs.
-You may find channels useful to synchronize threads that are waiting for reply with the master once the reply arrives.
+You may find channels useful to synchronize threads that are waiting for a reply with the master once the reply arrives.
 Channels are explained in the document on <a href="http://golang.org/doc/effective_go.html#concurrency">Concurrency in Go</a>.
 </p>